 Candidate's justification of learning tasks includes a pattern representing a deficit view of students and their backgrounds.
 (See the explanation of deficit thinking listed above under Key Concepts of Rubric.)

-The candidate's justification not only uses knowledge of students-as both academic learners AND as individuals who bring in personal, cultural, or community assets-but also uses research or theory to inform planning.
+The candidate's justification not only uses knowledge of students-as academic learners, with levels of physical development/conditions AND as individuals who bring in personal, cultural, or community assets-but also uses research or theory to inform planning.